Stony Point line: 20th century

-In 1959, a new station was opened at Leawarra (originally called Railmotor Stopping Place No. 16),and Morradoo (originally called Railmotor Stopping Place No. 15} was opened a year later.
+In 1959, a new station was opened at Leawarra (originally called Railmotor Stopping Place No. 16), and Morradoo (originally called Railmotor Stopping Place No. 15) was opened a year later.

 The Red Hill branch was closed in 1953, and the Mornington branch was closed in 1981.
 A 300 m-long branch from Long Island Junction to Long Island was opened on 29 April 1969 to serve the adjacent steel mill.

 Passenger services on the line were withdrawn on 10 June 1981, and the line from Long Island Junction to Stony Point was closed on 22 June 1981.
-Services were recommenced on 26 September 1984.
+Services were recommenced on 27 September 1984.
 After the reopening, DRC railcars were used, with two MTH carriages in between them, making up a four-carriage train.
 Frequent breakdowns of the railcars led to diesel locomotives often being called in to haul the consist as an alternative.
+For example, from 25 July to 10 August 1986 the service was provided by MTH101-MTH102-14ZLP, worked by engines Y149, Y155, T348, T391, T402, T347 or T351.
+By November 1987 the engines were being swapped over daily to avoid excessive wear on the brake blocks, compared to normal mainline operation.

 In August 1994, a T class locomotive hauling two MTH carriages was used but, by November 1995, weekday services were being operated by a P class with two MTH carriages.
 On weekends, an A class diesel was used, hauling an extra MTH car.
 On one occasion, an X class diesel, in V/Line Freight livery was employed, hauling three MTH carriages.
 Those configurations were not used after V/Line was separated into passenger and freight divisions.